Gene-Proximity Models For Genome-Wide Association Studies: Guidelines for Selecting Prior Parameters

 Moreover, by the definition of the centroid estimator in~\eqref{eq:centroid}, we can parameterize the centroid EMBFDR using $\gamma$:

-We can now analyze a particular data set using a range of values for $\kappa$ and subsequently make plots of the EMBFDR metric as a function of the threshold $(1 + \gamma)^{-1}$ or as a function of the proportion of SNPs retained after the EM filter step.
+We can now analyze a particular data set using a range of values for $\kappa$ and subsequently make plots of the EMBFDR metric as a function of the threshold ${(1 + \gamma)}^{-1}$ or as a function of the proportion of SNPs retained after the EM filter step.
 Thus, by setting an upper bound for a desired value of the EMBFDR we can investigate these plots and determine an appropriate choice of $\kappa$ and an appropriate range of values of $\gamma$.
 In Figure~\ref{fig:bfdrkappa} we illustrate an application of this criterion.
+We note that the EMBFDR has broader application to Bayesian variable selection models and can be a useful metric to guide the selection of tuning parameters, in particular the spike-and-slab variance separation parameter $\kappa$.